AixNPanes/homebridge-gpio-garage-door/README.md

 ###### Door Opened Sensor Pin (BCM)

 This is the Broadcom pin number to which the Opened sensor is connected.
-The corresponding pin on the Raspberry Pi should be connected to a contact sensor which is closed when the door is open.
+The corresponding pin on the Raspberry Pi should be connected to a contact sensor which is closed when the door is open and otherwise is open.
 Required.

 ###### Door Closed Sensor Pin (BCM)

 This is the Broadcom pin number to which the Closed sensor is connected.
-The corresponding pin on the Raspberry Pi should be connected to a contact sensor which is closed when the door is closed.Required.
+The corresponding pin on the Raspberry Pi should be connected to a contact sensor which is closed when the door is closed and is otherwise open.
+Required.

 ###### Door Switch Pin (BCM)